stackOcean-official/language-detection-api/README.md

 ## How to use docker compose

-To spin up the setup using docker compose and benefit e.g. from automatic server restarts, you can run:
+You can spin up the setup using docker compose and benefit e.g. from automatic server restarts.
+Before running the setup, please change the environment variable in the `docker-compose.yml` file.
+Then run:

 ```bash
 docker compose up -d